 Assistantships and Fellowships

 Students may be awarded a service (research or teaching assistantship) or a non-service (fellowship) appointment.
-As part of this award, students may receive a Tuition Remission Award, reducing tuition to in-state rates, and/or an In-State Tuition Award.
+As part of this award, students may receive a Tuition Remission Award, reducing tuition to in-state rates, and an In-State Tuition Award.

 The University asks graduate students to perform work that is simultaneously both training and service.
 Their training may take various forms, including apprentice-type training under faculty mentors within the research lab, classroom or community, as well as more traditional coursework.
-This training often is the primary way in which students learn the core skills, expectations, norms, ethics, and content of aspects of their graduate disciplines/fields.
+This training often is the primary way in which students learn the core skills, expectations, norms, ethics, and content of their graduate disciplines/fields.
 However, when examining a particular student's educational/training program, it may be seen that while initial training is requisite to acquiring appropriate knowledge and skills, additional similar training may add only incrementally to their development.
 In such cases, the standard of not exceeding 15-20 hours per week for doctoral students and 12-15 hours per week for master's students should apply.

 Directors of graduate studies in each graduate program are best informed to make these judgments on an individual basis and should be responsible for monitoring that service expectations do not impede any student's significant progress toward their degree.

 All policies on graduate teaching assistants should adhere to the UNC System policy Guidelines on Training, Monitoring, and Evaluating Graduate Teaching Assistants.
 Graduate teaching assistants are expected to understand and adhere to all University policies and procedures pertaining to EHRA Non-Faculty employees.
 The Office of the Provost maintains policies about the Professional Development of Graduate Teaching Assistants, as well as an Eligibility Waiver Request Form.

 Additional financial policies and procedures can be found on our Funding Resources website.